yaelAbramovich/lusha-task-solution/README.md

 ## 🐛 Issues & Contributions

 1. I had to wait 1 second after adding an item to the cart due to the site's slowness.
 I typically avoid using implicit wait.
 If I had more time, I would have found the proper solution for this issue.
-2. For testing new user sign up: run without .env file or change .env file values.
+2. For testing new user sign up: change username and password.
-3. For testing signed up user: You can use username: yael11, password: 12345
+3. For testing signed up user: You can use username: dummy1001, password: 12345

 ## 👤 Author

 Name: Yael Abramovich Kenig
-Github: TBD